 - Averted again when Cindy gets some bruises on her cheek after fighting Mattie Franklin.

-- Becoming the Mask: Mockingbird worries that Silk's infiltration of Black Cat's organization would put her in serious risk of this, as do a few others, and not without reason.
+- Becoming the Mask: Mockingbird worried that Silk's infiltration of Black Cat's organization would put her in serious risk of this, as did a few others, and not without reason.
 She almost killed a person under Black Cat's orders, and when asked about it, she stated she felt good after beating the man and throwing him off a roof (but claims that she knew he'd survive).
-The main thing that seems to be pushing her into this trope is that she genuinely likes Cat and sees her as a friend, a feeling that Cat starts to mutually return.
-She doesn't go rouge, and Mockingbird apologizes for thinking she would.
+The main thing that seemed to be pushing her into this trope is that she genuinely likes Cat and sees her as a friend, a feeling that Cat would mutually return.
+She ultimately doesn't go rouge, and Mockingbird apologizes for thinking she would.

 - Berserker Rage: Silk was already someone not completely in control of her emotions, and being exposed to goblin serum didn't help.
 Even after Cat cured her, she still flies into a yellow-eyed rage on occasion.

-- Butch Lesbian/Lipstick Lesbian: Two of Cindy's co-workers◊ are lesbian couple and perhaps one of the most blatant examples of these.
-The butch is short-haired, tomboyish, and slightly masculine-looking.
-The lipstick is long-haired, cute, blonde, nerd-looking, and Meganekko.
+- Butch Lesbian/Lipstick Lesbian: Two of Cindy's co-workers◊, Lola and Rafferty, are lesbian couple and perhaps one of the most blatant examples of these.
+Lola is short-haired, tomboyish, and slightly masculine-looking.
+Rafferty is long-haired, cute, blonde, nerd-looking, and Meganekko.

 - Cat Fight: Against Black Cat.
 Lampshaded in this very cover◊.